yehia67/documentation/client-libraries/0.1/how-to-guides/go/read-transactions.md

     ```

 :::success:Congratulations :tada:
-You've just found and read a transaction on the Tangle.
+You've just found and read a transaction from the Tangle.
 :::

 ## Run the code